Sansi/StarRiver-Web-User-Manual/en/wizard.md

    > **Note**: Under the `Remote` mode, the scenario can be applied. (which will be introduced in the next step.)
 While   in the `Auto` mode, the controller will execute the contingency plan pushed in the previous step.

-3. Choose a contingency stratege.
+3. Choose a contingency strategy.
-   Check the *Contingency stratege* and give *30* (minutes) in the trigger time box, and click `Apply` to save the change.
-So that, when a commnunication failure has been detected and does not recover in 30 mininutes, the controller will execute the contingency plan designated in Step 1.
+   Check the *Contingency strategy* and give *30* (minutes) in the trigger time box, and click `Apply` to save the change.
+So that, when a communication failure has been detected and does not recover in 30 minutes, the controller will execute the contingency plan designated in Step 1.

 4. Select `Control` - `Shortcut`, and choose the target scenario before clicking `Apply`.

-In the case of a offline-controller system, contingency plan can act as a regular plan.
+In the case of an offline-controller system, contingency plan can act as a regular plan.
 Follow the instructions below:
 1. Select `Control` - `System Control`, to designate a contingency plan for each controller.

 2. Make sure each controller is working under the `Auto` mode.
 If not, click to switch to `Auto` and click `Apply` to save the change.